Scissors / ????

 “They just keep slipping.
 Let me try another pair,” his mother put the scissors down on the nearby table.
 She reached for a slightly larger pair, “These should do the trick.”I hope so.

-“Odd,” she commented, “These scissors aren’t working either.
+“Odd,” she frowned, “These scissors aren’t working either.
 They can’t be dull too.”

 “Honey, you ok?”

-The tears were starting to well, in a matter of moments the damn would burst and the treacherous liquid would freely flow.
+His eyes were starting to well, in a matter of moments the damn would burst and his treacherous tears would flow.

 “Honey, what’s wrong?”